oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/base-kubernetes/KubernetesBaseLabs.md

 10.0.10.3   Ready    node    9m2s    v1.15.7
 ```

- (The details and number of nodes will vary depending on the settings you chose when you created the cluster)
+ (The details and number of nodes will vary depending on the settings you chose when you created the cluster, it may also take a few mins for the nodes to be up and running)

 ### Basic cluster infrastructure services install